Rowdy Tellez Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.32).
+- The Pirates have a 4.34 team ERA that ranks 17th across all MLB pitching staffs.

-- Pirates pitchers combine to give up 68 home runs (one per game), the second-fewest in baseball.
+- The Pirates allow the third-fewest home runs in baseball (70 total, one per game).

-- The righty last appeared on Sunday against the New York Mets, when he went seven innings, allowing one earned run while giving up two hits.
+- The right-hander last pitched on Wednesday against the Chicago Cubs, when he tossed 5 1/3 innings, allowing four earned runs while giving up six hits.

+- The 24-year-old has put up an ERA of 4.64, with 5.5 strikeouts per nine innings, in seven games this season.
+Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.